rust-lang/prev.rust-lang.org/faq.md

 Converting a C-style enum to an integer to an integer can be done with a simple `as` expression, like `e as i64` (where `e` is some enum).

 Converting in the other direction is a little tougher, as Rust can't statically ensure that the conversion is valid.
-As such, it requires `unsafe` via `unsafe::reinterpret_cast()`.
+As such, it requires `unsafe` via `mem::transmute()`.

 #### Why does Rust not have an ABI like C does, and why do I have to annotate things with extern?